Optimal investment under partial information and robust VaR-type constraint: Optimal solution under partial information and VaR constraints

 We aim to find the optimal self-financing investment strategies to maximize the expected utility from the terminal wealth, given a VaR-type risk constraint.
-The key to solve the optimization problem under partial information is to make the market observationally complete for the investor who does not have full information about the market.
-Note that due to the relation $Y(t) := \hat{W}(t)+\int_0^t\hat{\theta}(s)ds$, we can define a new probability measure $\Qop$, under which $(Y(t))$ becomes a standard $(\F^S,\Qop)$ Brownian motion:
+The key to solve the optimization problem under partial information is to express all processes such that they are $\F^S$-adapted and that the market is complete.
+Thus, the problem can be turned into one with complete information.
+Note that, due to the relation $Y(t) := \hat{W}(t)+\int_0^t\hat{\theta}(s)ds$, we can define a new probability measure $\Qop$, under which $(Y(t))$ becomes a standard $(\F^S,\Qop)$ Brownian motion:

-Hereby, we have used the fact that $\hat{W}=(\hat{W}(t))$ is a standard Brownian motion under $(\F^S,\Pop)$.\footnote{We do not use $ W(t)+\theta t$ to define the change of measure, as $\theta$ is not observable. } A proof of the next lemma can be found in the appendix of \cite{bauerle2019optimal}. \begin{lem} We can express $\nu(t):= \Eop[\nu(T)| \mathcal{F}_t^S]$ as a function of the observational magnitude $Y(t)$:
+Hereby, we have used the fact that $\hat{W}=(\hat{W}(t))$ is a standard Brownian motion under $(\F^S,\Pop)$.\footnote{We do not use $ W(t)+\theta t$ to define the change of measure, as $\theta$ is not observable. } A proof of the next lemma can be found in the appendix of \cite{bauerle2019optimal}. \begin{lem} We can express $\nu_t:= \Eop[\nu_T| \mathcal{F}_t^S]$ as a function of the observational magnitude $Y(t)$:

 \end{lem}